Purchase and Distribution of Swift Prepaid Cards

-What University policies govern the purchase and distribution of gift and bank cards?
+What University policies govern the purchase and distribution of Swift Prepaid cards?

-Can gift cards be purchased using a ProCard?
+Can Swift Prepaid Cards be purchased using a ProCard?

-No, gift cards should be purchased through the Controller’s Office Swift Prepaid Gift Card process.
-Gift card purchases are a restricted purchase of the ProCard.
+- No. Swift Prepaid Cards should be purchased through Accounts Payable Swift Prepaid card process.
+Swift Prepaid card purchases are a restricted purchase of the ProCard.

-How do I handle gift cards distributed to employees?
+How do I handle Swift Prepaid cards distributed to employees?

-Employees who receive gift cards as an award or gift will have the amount of the gift card added to their form W-2 for all amounts.
+- Employees who receive prepaid cards as an award or gift will have the amount of the prepaid card added to their form W-2 for all amounts.

-Do I need to collect W-9s for all recipients of gift cards?
+Do I need to collect W-9s for all recipients of Swift Prepaid cards?

-No. All payee personal information is entered directly into the Swift Prepaid Solutions system.
+- No. All payee personal information is entered directly into the Swift Prepaid card Solutions system.

 When will a recipient receive a form 1099?

-Non-employee gift card recipients receive a form 1099-misc. from the University when all non-employee payments from the University are equal to or greater than $600 for the calendar year.
+- Non-employee Swift Prepaid card recipients receive a form 1099-misc. from the University when all non-employee payments from the University are equal to or greater than $600 for the calendar year.
 This includes employees who receive non-employee compensation for their participation in research studies that is equal to greater than $600 in a calendar year.

-Why do I need to collect tax information from non-employee recipients that are receiving less than $600 in gift cards?
+Why do I need to collect tax information from non-employee recipients that are receiving less than $600 in prepaid cards?

 - Obtaining a payee name and tax ID number (i.e. social security number) provides a measure of assurance that an individual is authorized to receive compensation.

-- Complete payee data provides a record of account to assist in the internal auditing of gift card distributions.
+- Complete payee data provides a record of account to assist in the internal auditing of prepaid card distributions.

 - Complete payee information provides data that may be relied upon by the IRS during an examination to confirm that the University appropriately prepared forms 1099 when applicable.